emersion/emersion.github.io/_posts/2017-03-26-installing-lede-on-a-netgear-r6220.md

 `192.168.1.1` by `192.168.2.1` under the `[lan]` section.
 Reboot the router and now you should be able to run `opkg update`.

+You can install `kmod-usb3` to get the USB port to work.

 ## What if I've bricked my router?

 If something goes wrong, there's a way to unbrick your router using [nmrpflash](https://github.com/jclehner/nmrpflash).